 Before you begin to download the iBooks author app, you will need to ensure that your Mac OS X is up to date.
 The minimum requirement for installing iBooks Author is Mountain Lion (OS X 10.7 or above).
-You should also verify that your iPads software is upthor is OS X Mountain Lion dated to the latest version and that the iBooks app appears on your touch screen.
+You should also verify that your iPads software is updated to the latest version and that the iBooks app appears on your touch screen.